hpi-schul-cloud/schulcloud-mobile-android/architecture.md

 #### Success/Error

-Indicating a successful action to the user is done by calling `showGenericSuccess`, passing a string or string resource.
+Indicating a successful action to the user is done by calling [`showGenericSuccess`][DialogUtils], passing a string or string resource.
 This will create a toast.

 ```kotlin
 showGenericSuccess("File was downloaded!")
 ```

-An error can be shown by calling `showGenericError`, passing a string or string resource.
+An error can be shown by calling [`showGenericError`][DialogUtils], passing a string or string resource.
 This will create a toast, **and the error message is automagically prefixed with "Error: " for consistency**.

 *If other ways of notifying the user of an error are available, they should generally be preferred.
 Examples include `@style/Content_Text.Empty` for empty content, `TextView.setError()` for inputs, etc.*